-In response to this updated submission, the Council's Tree Officer has advised that the survey still makes references to the 2005 standards.
-Notwithstanding this, it is advised that no trees within the site are TPO protected.
+The submitted tree survey advises that no trees within the site are TPO protected.
 It is advised that the survey identifies 20 individual trees, 5 groups and 1 hedgerow within the application site.
 Of the trees surveyed only 5 have been given 'B' Moderate quality which would be considered worthy of retention.
 The remaining trees are deemed as low 'C; category trees of limited arboricultural, landscape or cultural values or are in decline.

-The Tree Officer has advised that the indicative layout would result in 3 of the 5 'B' category trees being removed.
-It is advised that given the small number of moderate category trees within the site, '...it should be possible to ensure their retention within the framework of the development.'
+The Tree Officer advised in response to the previous submission that the indicative layout would result in 3 of the 5 'B' category trees being removed.
+It is advised that given the small number of moderate category trees within the site, ...it should be possible to ensure their retention within the framework of the development.'

-It is concluded that 'Any reserved matters application must be supported by an Arborcultural Impact Assessment with fully updated Tree Survey, Tree Constraints and Tree Protection Plan in accordance with the revised British Standard BS5837:2012.'
+It was concluded that 'Any reserved matters application must be supported by an Arborcultural Impact Assessment with fully updated Tree Survey, Tree Constraints and Tree Protection Plan in accordance with the revised British Standard BS5837:2012.'